Fastlane-LLC/vendor-api-docs/source/includes/_settlement_counters.md

 Body Parameter | Description | Required?
 -------------- | ----------- | ---------
-dispute | True if it should be disputed, false otherwise (boolean) | Y if dispute settlementBreakdown | | Y if not dispute reasonForDispute | Message containing the reason for dispute | Y if dispute
+dispute | True if it should be disputed, false otherwise (boolean) | Y settlementBreakdown | | Y if not dispute reasonForDispute | Message containing the reason for dispute | Y if dispute